Dataset Security for Machine Learning: Data Poisoning, Backdoor Attacks, and Defenses: Training-Only Attacks

 \subsection{Influence Functions}

 Influence functions estimate the effect of an infinitesimal change to training data on the model parameters that result from training, which can be leveraged to construct poisoning instances.
+This measurement can then can be employed to approximate solutions to the bilevel formulation of poisoning \citepp{koh2018stronger}.
 A function for measuring the impact of up-weighting a data sample can be written as

 where $H_{\theta'}$ denotes the Hessian of the loss with parameters $\theta'.$ This influence function can be leveraged to compute the influence that removing a particular data point would have on test loss \citepp{koh2017influencefunction}.
-This approach can be used to study how individual training samples are responsible for specific inference-time predictions on linear models whose input features are extracted by a neural network.
-That work also extends the influence function method to create ``adversarial training examples’’ as well as to correct mislabelled data \citepp{koh2017influencefunction}. \citett{koh2018stronger} leverage such influence functions to create stronger poisoning attacks by accelerating bilevel optimization. \citett{fang2020influence} adopt this approach to conduct data poisoning attacks on recommender systems.
+This approach can indicate how individual training samples are responsible for specific inference-time predictions on linear models whose input features are extracted by a neural network. \citett{koh2017influencefunction} also extend the influence function method to create ``adversarial training examples’’ as well as to correct mislabelled data \citepp{koh2017influencefunction}. \citett{koh2018stronger} leverage such influence functions to create stronger poisoning attacks by accelerating bilevel optimization. \citett{fang2020influence} adopt this approach to conduct data poisoning attacks on recommender systems.
 It is worth noting that, while influence functions have been successful on classical machine learning algorithms, they do not effectively capture data dependence in modern deep neural networks which have highly non-convex loss surfaces \citepp{basu2020influence}.